Reliance Industries

-The company is ranked 100th on the Fortune Global 500 list of the world's biggest corporations as of 2022.
-Reliance continues to be India's largest exporter, accounting for 7% of India's total merchandise exports and it has access to markets in over 100 countries.
-Reliance is responsible for almost 5% of the Government of India's total revenue from customs and excise duty.
-It is also the highest income tax payer in the private sector in India.
-The company has relatively little free cash flow and high corporate debt.
+The company has attracted controversy for reports of political corruption, cronyism, fraud, financial manipulation, and exploitation of its customers, Indian citizens, and natural resources.
+Its chairman, Mukesh Ambani, has been described as a plutocrat.

 History

-1958–1980
+1958–1985

 Reliance Commercial Corporation was set up in 1958 by Dhirubhai Ambani as a small venture firm trading commodities, especially spices and polyester yarn.
 In 1965, the partnership ended and Dhirubhai continued the polyester business of the firm.
-In 1966, Reliance Textile Industries Pvt.
+In 1966, Reliance Textiles Industries Pvt.
 Ltd. was incorporated in Maharashtra.
 It established a synthetic fabrics mill in the same year at Naroda in Gujarat.
-On 8 May 1973, it became Reliance Industries Limited.
+On 8 May 1973, it became Reliance Textiles Industries Limited.
 In 1975, the company expanded its business into textiles, with "Vimal" becoming its major brand in later years.
-The company held its Initial public offering (IPO) in 1977.
+The company held its initial public offering (IPO) in 1977.
 The issue was over-subscribed by seven times.
 In 1979, a textiles company Sidhpur Mills was amalgamated with the company.
 In 1980, the company expanded its polyester yarn business by setting up a Polyester Filament Yarn Plant in Patalganga, Raigad, Maharashtra with financial and technical collaboration with E. I. du Pont de Nemours & Co., U.S.

 1981–2000

 In 1985, the name of the company was changed from Reliance Textiles Industries Ltd. to Reliance Industries Ltd. During 1985 to 1992, the company expanded its installed capacity for producing polyester yarn by over 145,000 tonnes per annum.

 The Hazira petrochemical plant was commissioned in 1991–92.

 In 1993, Reliance turned to the overseas capital markets for funds through a global depository issue of Reliance Petroleum.
 In 1996, it became the first private sector company in India to be rated by international credit rating agencies.
 S&P rated Reliance "BB+, stable outlook, constrained by the sovereign ceiling".
 Moody's rated "Baa3, Investment grade, constrained by the sovereign ceiling".

-In 1995/96, the company entered the telecom industry through a joint venture with NYNEX, USA, and promoted Reliance Telecom Private Limited in India.
+In 1995/96, the company entered the telecommunications industry through a joint venture with NYNEX, USA, and promoted Reliance Telecom Private Limited in India.

+In 1998, Reliance took over Indian Petrochemicals Corporation Limited during privatization of public sector enterprises.

 In 1998/99, RIL introduced packaged LPG in 15 kg cylinders under the brand name Reliance Gas.

 The years 1998–2000 saw the construction of the integrated petrochemical complex at Jamnagar in Gujarat, the largest refinery in the world.